 If you want to head straight into trading for beginners on Binance then you can go down to the ‘How to trade on Binance guide‘ below.

 You can buy cryptocurrencies or trade cryptocurrencies using different methods today.
 This offers experienced traders different choices depending on what they are looking for.

-We will cover those different methods briefly, but in this article, we will cover the basics of exchange trading on Binance.
+I will cover those different methods briefly, but in this article, I will cover the basics of exchange (spot) trading on Binance.
 Meaning limit orders, market orders or stop-limit orders.